Renatuscape/Nyarlathopet/README.md

 **Ritual**
 * ✅ Implement cultist sacrifice
-* Implement cultist selection
+* ✅ Implement cultist selection
-* Implement item selection
+* ✅ Implement item selection
-* Implement item sacrifice
+* ✅ Implement item sacrifice
 * 🪲 Fix bugs
     * Ritual stats must not drop below 0
     * Player should lose minimum 1 sanity when sacrificing cultists
     * !!
 Fix issue where active cultist/artefact are not nulled out when a sacrifice is completed
+    * !!
+Using up all artefacts on page 2 will erroneously show an empty inventory
+    * !!
+Using up all cultists on page 2 will erroneously show an empty inventory
+    * Sacrificing a cultist will sometimes show the same skill increase twice.
+Compound values into one

 **Ledger**
 * ✅ Display leader data